Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 <a name="frame_component_callbacks"></a>
 ## Frame-component Event Callbacks

-You can control the frame-component lifecycle by [managing the frame-component state events.](#frame_component_monitoring).
+You can control the frame-component lifecycle by [managing the frame-component state events](#frame_component_monitoring).

 The following table lists the frame-component state change events: